thepackett/BevyAssetsScratchpad/bevy_gltf.md

 In addition to the core GLTF specification (which covers most things like textures, meshes, scenes, etc), GLTF also supports `Extensions`.

 ### Extensions:
-An `Extension` is additional data that can be appended to any JSON object to provide additional functionality.
+An `Extension` is additional data that can be appended to any JSON object in a gltf file to provide additional functionality.
 For example, the `KHR_materials_ior` extension appends a single float to a material that represents its Index of Refraction.

 `Extensions` were designed to be an interoperable way to extend GLTF functionality without affecting the core GLTF specification, with unsupported `extensions` simply being ignored.
 However, some `extensions` do need to affect the core GLTF specification in a non-interoperable way.
 For example, `EXT_meshopt_compression` which appends pointers to buffers containing compressed mesh data makes the original non-compressed mesh buffer pointer optional (it may be included for interoperability, but it somewhat defeats the purpose to include both compressed and uncompressed data).